There’s a lot of fishing going on at Curlew Lake.

 Tiger muskies are considered “trophy fish.”

 Snap a picture with your catch quickly.
 While state regulations do allow a specimen more than 50 inches long to be retained, most tiger muskies should be promptly released, so they can resume their critical place in the food chain.

-Read up more about techniques for fishing for tiger muskies at select Washington lakes.
+More: Read up more about techniques for fishing for tiger muskies at select Washington lakes.

 Planning Your Visit

-For most anglers, Curlew Lake will involve a time commitment and perhaps an overnight stay, but the variety of excellent fishing options, along with a beautiful setting and nice state park, are likely to make the effort worth your while.
+For most anglers, Curlew Lake will involve a time commitment and perhaps an overnight stay, but the variety of excellent fishing options, along with a beautiful setting and nice state park, is likely to make the effort worth your while.

 Where is Curlew Lake?

 Curlew Lake is in the Curlew Valley in north-central Washington.
 This is a remote area with few population centers and no big cities within a quick drive.

 The closest major city is Spokane.
 From Spokane, take Interstate 395 north.
 Upon crossing the Columbia River just past Kettle Falls, you’ll reach a highway junction and turn left onto State Route 20, also signed as the Sherman Pass Scenic Byway.